NVMeTCP-IP Core for 25G Datasheet

 In

-Timeout value to initiate retransmission process.
-Time unit is 1/Clk frequency or 5.12 ns for 195.3125 MHz.
-It is recommended to use 3 times of RTT (Round-trip time) or 1 sec when 3 times of RTT is less than 1 sec.
+The timeout duration before initiating the retransmission process, measured in 1/Clk frequency units or 5.12 ns at 195.3125 MHz.
+It is recommended to set this to 3 times of the Round-trip time (RTT) or to 1 second if 3 times of RTT is less than 1 second.

 NVMeTimeOutSet[31:0]